Last updated on December 29th, 2020 at 02:07 pm

-Tai Mo Shan essential information
+Tai Mo Shan Hong Kong Essential Information

-Tai Mo Shan itself refers to the mountain but Tai Mo Shan Country Park consists of 1440 hectare that includes several sub peaks, one of which is Wo Yang Shan which is a great hike itself that starts all the way back in Tsuen Wan.
+Tai Mo Shan itself refers to the mountain but Tai Mo Shan Country Park consists of 1440 hectares that include several sub-peaks, one of which is Wo Yang Shan which is a great hike itself that starts all the way back in Tsuen Wan.
+Tai Mo Shan was once a volcano in the Jurassic era and the geology of the park are all igneous rocks.

-Standing at 957m high, Tai Mo Shan was once a volcano in the Jurassic era and the geology of the park are all igneous rocks.
-There is a visitor center where you can learn more about the park’s history and ecology.
+Yes, there is a Tai Mo Shan Road that links to Road Twist.
+Near the junction is a visitor center where you can learn more about the park’s history and ecology, and there’s a car park next to it.
 They also run guided tours, but you should check their website for information regarding it under COVID-19.

 Opening times: Weds – Mon 9:30 – 16:30